hivesolutions/rancher-api/README.md

 The Python Rancher API client.

+Currently the client is compatible with both v2-beta and v3 of the Rancher API.

 ## Reference

 The Rancher API projects takes most of its reference implementation from the [Official Rancher API Documentation](http://docs.rancher.com/rancher/api/).